BioBoost/course_programming_from_base_to_ace/docs/introduction/08_iterating/README.md

 ## Which to use when

 All for loops can be written as while loops, and vice-versa.
 Just use whichever loop seems more appropriate to the task at hand.
 In general, you should use a for loop when you know how many times the loop should run.
-If you want the loop to break based on a condition other than the number of times it runs, you should use a while loop.
+If you want the loop to break based on a condition other than the number of times it runs, you should use a while or a do-while loop.

 ## Train Yourself